tuenguyen1508-lang/Capstone-Backend/plan-api.md

 # 1. File Upload

-API để upload ảnh câu hỏi / đáp án lên Cloudflare R2.
+API for uploading question and answer images to Cloudflare R2.

 POST `/upload/file`